Shree2604/abc/README.md

 - The user provided images were loaded with [Pillow](https://github.com/python-pillow/Pillow)
 - And [Numpy](https://github.com/numpy/numpy) was used to normalize those images

-This way, the text within the square brackets becomes clickable and redirects to the corresponding URL.
-This makes your README file cleaner and easier to read.

 # 🛠️ Setup